Drug Crimes – An Overview

-Drug crimes cover a broad range of offenses involving controlled substances, from possession and sale to manufacture and distribution.
-These crimes involve violations of federal or state law or both.
+Drug crimes cover a broad range of offenses involving controlled substances, from possession and sale, to manufacture and distribution.
+These crimes involve violations of federal or state laws, or both.
 Depending on the particular circumstances of a case, these offenses can result in a broad range of potential criminal and administrative consequences, including probation, prison, property forfeiture and participation in a court-ordered drug treatment program.
+Read on to learn more in this Drug Crimes – An Overview.

 Federal and State Drug Laws